 We are an accounting research firm focused on Asia and regulated by Hong Kong’s Securities and Futures Commission.
 Our primary goal is to use financial statements to judge whether a company is over-or-understating its profits through the exploitation of accounting standards.
-We publish around twenty in-depth reports each year across three product lines:
+We publish around twenty in-depth reports each year across two main product lines:

 - Thematic accounting: We provide in-depth explanations on accounting or corporate governance issues which are relevant to institutional investors.
 We then scan across a universe of large Asian companies to highlight those with potential problems.
 We provide detailed explanations and comment on how these problems might affect the investment argument.

 - Accounting exposés: We highlight companies with particularly egregious accounting where we think there is significant downside to fair value which is not reflected in the market.
 We publish around five of these reports each year.